 June 24, 2025, 2:49 pm | Read time: 5 minutes

 Your WhatsApp messages aren’t being delivered or read?
-Your contact may have blocked you.
+Then your contact may have blocked you.
 TECHBOOK explains the signs to look for.

-Everyone knows the block function on WhatsApp–and has probably used it at some point.
-Whether it’s for an ex-partner, a pushy bar flirt, or a chatty acquaintance.
+Everyone knows the blocking feature on WhatsApp–and has probably used it at some point.
+Whether it’s an ex-partner, a pushy bar flirt, or an overly chatty acquaintance.
 Blocking others is easy, but how do you know if you’ve been blocked on WhatsApp?
 At first glance, it’s not visible anywhere, and you won’t be notified.
 However, there are some clues that TECHBOOK will introduce to you.

 Sometimes there are just contacts and groups on WhatsApp that are simply annoying.
-They might send nonsensical or just too many messages or get caught up in endless discussions.
-If you have such contacts but don’t want to delete them right away, you can block them on WhatsApp.
+They may send nonsense or just too many messages or get caught up in endless discussions.
+If you have such contacts but don’t want to delete them, you can block them on WhatsApp.
 This can be done in two ways with just a few clicks.

 Open the relevant chat on WhatsApp and then click on the three dots in the upper right corner.
 Under “More,” you’ll find the option “Block.”
 The other path is through the chat window and the contact.
-At the bottom, in red, there’s the option to block the contact.
+At the bottom, there’s a red option to block the contact.
 Once activated, the blocked person can no longer reach you via WhatsApp and won’t receive any of your status updates.
-But how do you find out if you’ve been blocked by someone on WhatsApp?
-The following signs might give you a clue:
+But how do you find out if someone has blocked you on WhatsApp?
+The following clues might give you a hint:

 1. Profile Picture Disappeared

 WhatsApp itself doesn’t offer a setting that shows if someone has blocked or deleted you.
 The developers justify this step with user privacy.
-So, you have to go on a search for clues: Is the contact’s profile picture still visible?
-If so, it might be an old one.
+So, you have to go on a search: Is the contact’s profile picture still visible?
+If so, it could also be an old one.

-Take another look at the user’s profile: Can you access the profile info?
-Or does the picture suddenly disappear, leaving only a gray placeholder?
-If so, it might indicate that you’ve been blocked!
+It’s best to look at the user’s profile again: Can you access the profile info?
+Or does the picture suddenly disappear, and you only see a gray placeholder?
+If so, it could indicate that you’ve been blocked!
 However, there’s also a setting that only allows saved contacts to see the person’s profile picture.
 If this function is activated and you’re not a saved contact, you generally won’t have access to the profile picture, whether blocked or not.

 2. Timestamp